Invest In Live Theatre —

 Born and raised in Portland, Oregon, Maggie was lucky enough to hitch a (permanent) ride to Canada with her wife, a dual Canadian/US citizen.
 And even luckier, her awesome wife landed them on Vancouver Island.
 She also spends a lot of time knitting, kayaking, hiking, camping and being outdoorsy with her overly intelligent dog, Sydney.
 Maggie first become involved with Intrepid at the Victoria Fringe Festival as a volunteer, wining Volunteer of the Year in 2018.

-Nicole Malcolm (she/her) – Co-Vice President
+Nicole Malcolm (she/her) – Director

-Alison Ross, BA., MA., CPPA (she/her) – Director
+Alison Ross, BA., MA., CPPA (she/her) – Treasurer

 Alison is Métis (Cree-Orkney Settler) from Red River Settlement and Norway House.
 Alison is a UVic alumna and completed her Master’s degree with a specialty in Northwest Coast art.
 She taught Art History as well as Antique and Collectibles courses at the University of Victoria, Malaspina (now VIU) and Camosun College and has been a guest speaker at many events.
 Alison worked at and owned Kilshaw’s Auctioneers Ltd. During her twenty plus years in the auction world, she became an accredited personal property appraiser.
 Acting as an appraiser/Pawnmaster, Alison starred in History Television’s “Pawnathon Canada”.
 In 2019, Alison closed Kilshaw’s and opened Alison Ross Appraisals Ltd. She is currently on the University of Victoria’s Dean of Fine Arts Advisory Committee and is a director of The Union Club of British Columbia and head of the Club’s Art Committee.
 Alison has supported Intrepid Theatre by auctioneering at the annual Merry and Bright fund raiser and is excited to further champion the performing arts by joining the Intrepid board.